Security Headers Analyser

 Paste your HTTP headers and get an instant security assessment.
 Checks for HSTS, CSP, X-Frame-Options, and other critical security headers against OWASP and PCI-DSS requirements.

 Enter HTTP security headers (one per line).
-Format: Header-Name: value
+Format: Header-Name: value.
+Max 32 KB.

 What this tool checks